Sept 2019 - 96.9% Oct 2019 - 96.7%

 Religious Education Teaching and Learning Profile

 At Amberley Primary School we believe that all pupils can achieve in Religious Education.
 As detailed in our overall curriculum intent, R.E. teaching at Amberley embraces all three of our core values: nurturing, innovation and aspiration.’
 We believe that at each stage of learning, children should be able to demonstrate deep, conceptual understanding of a range of religions.
 We encourage children to use and develop their skills in R.E. and to participate in critical thinking.
 We aim to ensure that the R.E. curriculum is challenging, dynamic and relevant to pupils of all ages.
-Children are taught to understand and respect the importance of religious beliefs in the world around them; including Christianity, Buddhism, Hinduism, Islam, Judaism and Sikhism.
+Children are taught to understand and respect the importance of religious beliefs in the world around them; including Christianity, Buddhism, Hinduism, Islam and Judaism.

 Through RE we encourage pupils to learn from these different religions, beliefs, values and traditions while exploring their own beliefs and questions of meaning.
 We challenge pupils to reflect on, consider, analyse, interpret and evaluate issues of truth, equality, belief, faith and ethics and to communicate their responses.
 At Amberley, we encourage pupils to develop their sense of self-worth, identity and belonging.
 Our aim is to enable pupils to flourish individually within their own communities and as citizens in a plural society and global community.